geosolutions-it/doc-cread/datapublisher/source/hub/introduction.rst

 Introduction
 ############

-C-READ GeoNode System is a web-based application platform for developing geospatial information systems (GIS) and for deploying spatial data infrastructures (SDI).
+C-READ System is a web-based application platform for the publishing and dissemination
+of spatial and non spatial data.

+It is build on a set of basic blocks, each one with a specific function:

+- the hub, implemented by CKAN, is used to search, visualize and downlaod data;
+- the data node, implemented by GeoNode and GeoServer, is used for the data ingestion, metadata editing and composing maps;
+- the processing nodes, used to process local data, that will eventually be ingested into the data node.

-The user interface of C-READ GeoNode System, as well as the hierarchical organization of data, follows this breakdown:
+The user interface of the C-READ web applications will be based on the data categorization of all the resources, according to this category list:

 - Category 1: Meteorological and Hydrological Data and Projections
 - Category 2: Hazards and Risks